 Black-capped Chickadee relatives include:

 - Carolina Chickadee: Nearly identical to the Black-capped Chickadee.
-Its range butts up against the southern edge of the Black-capped’s and continues south to Florida and west to part of Texas.
-Except for slight differences in vocalizations and appearance these two relatives are almost exactly the same and sometimes interbreed.
+Its range butts up against the southern edge of the Black-capped’s and continues south to Florida and west to a part of Texas.
+Except for slight differences in vocalizations and appearance, these two relatives are almost exactly the same and sometimes interbreed.

 - Chestnut-backed Chickadee: Another relative common to the Pacific Northwest.
-With many similar behaviors these birds too might be tough to tell apart if not for their pretty brown coloring.
+With many similar behaviors, these birds, too, might be tough to tell apart if not for their pretty brown coloring.

 - Boreal Chickadee: Another relative, occupying territory adjacent and north.